 The issue is that headaches and migraines are further intensified by musculoskeletal disorders, meaning issues related to the jawbone, teeth clenching, and facial muscles will in fact intensify headaches and migraines.

-If you would like to find out more information on TMJ or think you or someone you know is suffering, TMJ Centre Melbourne can help.
+If you would like to find out more information on TMJ disorder and headaches or think you or someone you know is suffering, TMJ Centre Melbourne can help.
 We are a jaw pain and chiropractor clinic who are passionate about making sure you receive the best possible treatments.